 EDUCATION/SCHOOL LIBRARY MEDIA 595.
 Special Topics.
 Selected topics in library science.
 The topics will vary from semester to semester.
-Description will be available from academic adviser.
 May be repeated for credit when topics change.
 3 credits.

 EDUCATION/SCHOOL LIBRARY MEDIA 610.
 Marketing, Public Relations, and Promotion.
 Theories and concepts used in marketing, public relations, and promotion for school library media centers.
 Provides school library media specialists with the knowledge, skills, and dispositions necessary to develop effective marketing plans, implement strategies for good public relations, and design activities and materials for promotion of their program in order to increase use of resources and facilities and improve awareness of the role of the school library media specialist in student learning.
 3 credits.